Josh-Ramen/JoshBot/README.md

 v1.0.0 - Currently serves as The Movie Wheel™️.
 It also has a few joke commands specific to the people in my friends' Discord server.

+v1.1.0 - Added SauceVote functionality, and also refactored some small things, mostly to do with help commands.

 ## What is The Movie Wheel ™️ ?

 Two of my friends had a recurring movie night, where they would put a big list of movies they both wanted to watch on a wheel and then spin it to randomly determine what they would watch that night.
 All three Kizumonogatari movies were on that wheel.
 It was truly the best.

 Anyway, they asked me if I could make something like that but for the entire friend group.
 This is that.
 Users can interact with it using the following commands...

-> /help - Lists out all helpful commands.
+> /helpwheel - Lists out all relevant commands.
+>
+> /explainwheel - Explains how the wheel works.
 >
 > /submit [movie] - Add a movie to the wheel.
 You get up to two entries.
 >